ⓘ This page has been translated using artificial intelligence.

 In what form should the answer be presented?
 As continuous text with subheadings, or as a table with columns for “Places”, “Sights” and “Restaurants”?
 Or perhaps even as a graphic or code?
 Tell the AI.

-An AI usually understands and responds better if you give it only one clear task per prompt.
+A generative AI usually understands and responds better if you give it only one clear task per prompt.
 If you want to know more after that, keep asking questions.
-During the conversation, the AI gradually gains an understanding of the entire context and you can have all your questions answered one by one.
+During the conversation, the AI gradually grasps the entire context and you can have all your questions answered one by one.

-For more complex tasks, it can also help to ask the AI to explain things to you step by step or to outline its thought processes.
+For more complex tasks, it can also help to explicitly ask the AI to think step by step.
+Add phrases such as ‘Think step by step’ or ‘Explain your reasoning’ to your prompt.
+The AI will then show you its thought processes and often provide more thoughtful, accurate answers.

 If you want to receive information in a specific structure, subtopics at a certain altitude, or in a predefined style, provide the AI with an example in your prompt so that it understands you.
 This will save you time-consuming explanations and make it easier to get better results.